It’s Taken Years, But I’ve Finally Learned to Be Content Being Single. Here’s How.

 I used to feel very painful emotions when I noticed my feelings weren’t being reciprocated.
 But now that I see how I never even wanted a relationship in the first place, it has freed me to enjoy the feelings of love without feeling like I need a romantic partner in real life.

 This analysis has also allowed me to understand that I was subconsciously choosing “safe” people to crush on—people I could love but couldn’t actually date for one reason or another.
 My subconscious seemed to know that I didn’t really want a romantic relationship but that I did want to enjoy the feelings of love.
 So, it found a way for me to enjoy the feelings without the relationships.
+(It was actually AI that helped me realize this.)

 #2: Embracing My Sensuality Without a Partner